-Bayern’s record non-German Bundesliga goalscorer has been a cornerstone of Jupp Heynckes’ team since the treble-winning coach returned to the club, and has contributed three goals and two assists in his 766 minutes of league action this term, scoring every 11 shots.
-That works out at a hand in a goal every 192 minutes – not the sort of numbers to turn your nose up at.
+Robben, Bayern’s record non-German Bundesliga goalscorer who has been a cornerstone of Jupp Heynckes’ team since the treble-winning coach returned to the club, and has contributed three goals and three assists in his 14 Bundesliga games this term,, not the sort of numbers to turn your nose up at.

 The 20-year-old also looks to put more balls into the box for his teammates, on both his left and right foot, with twice as many crosses as the more experienced Dutchman (22-11).